Quarantine and Isolation

 Take the following steps to reduce your risk of infection in the event that one of your housemates gets sick, tests positive for COVID-19 or becomes a close contact of someone who has tested positive:

 - Isolate: Anyone who is showing symptoms or has tested positive should be isolated to the greatest extent possible within your residence.
 If possible, people who are sick should be given their own bathroom to use during their isolation period, housemates should help provide meals to the person in isolation so they can avoid using the kitchen, and the sick person should eat and work in their room through their 10-day isolation period.
-(You can choose to isolate on campus, but there is a fee.)
+(You can choose to isolate on campus, contact Graig.Eichler@oneonta.edu)

-- Quarantine: Housemates of someone who has tested positive will be directed to quarantine.
-(You can choose to isolate on campus, but there is a fee.)
+- Quarantine: Depending on vaccination status, housemates of someone who has tested positive may be directed to quarantine.
+(You can choose to quarantine on campus, contact Graig.Eichler@oneonta.edu.)

 - Wear masks and socially distance: To limit the spread of infection, all other household members should wear masks, practice social distancing, and regularly wash hands and sanitize common areas.